{% set active = 'education-outreach' %} {% set title = 'Education & Outreach' %} {% extends '_base/_head.html' %} {% block text %}

 2012 in relation to the age determination for the metal-poorest stars of the Milky Way (in cooperation with sub-project A4),

-2013 with educational material related to the search for open star clusters and its implications for the formation of the galactic disc (in cooperation with sub-project B5),
+2013 with educational material related to the search for open star clusters and its implications for the formation of the galactic disc

 and 2015 on the chemical composition of stars in globular clusters (in cooperation with sub-project A8).